The Disc-structure space: From the bordism to the Morita category

 \subsubsection{\ref{step:composite}': composite algebras}

-We claim that the two functor extend to morphisms in $\CMon(\CatInf)\simeq \CMon(\Mon(\CatInf))$ (see \cref{rem:comm-mon-iterative}).
+We claim that the two functors extend to morphisms in $\CMon(\CatInf)\simeq \CMon(\Mon(\CatInf))$ (see \cref{rem:comm-mon-iterative}).
 For the first map, we discussed this in \cref{sec:presheaf-category}.
-A restriction map on presheaves such as the map only lax symmetric monoidal in general, but turns out to be actually monoidal in our case:
+A restriction map on presheaves such as the second map in \eqref{equ:extend-functor-monoidal} is only lax symmetric monoidal in general, but turns out to be actually monoidal in our case:

 \begin{lem} The lax symmetric monoidal functor $\PSh(\ManInf_d) \to \PSh(\DiscInf_d)$ induced by restriction along the inclusion $\iota^* \colon \DiscInf_d\hookrightarrow \ManInf_d$ is strong monoidal. \end{lem}